leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

     - Background Synchronization
     - Manual Synchronization

-**Note:** In v20.3.x, product synchronization has list price synchronization only.

 These above transactions can, if necessary, be modified and new transactions can be added to fulfill specific customer requirements.